 National Science Foundation.
 It also builds on the preliminary work

 Directions Grant, which included a year

-• I am a lead author for the International
+• I was a lead author for the International

 report "Rethinking Society for the

 21st Century."
 I contributed to Chapter 11: International Organizations and Technologies of Governance.

 • From 2012-2016 I served as director of the Rob Kling Center for Social Informatics.